ivanakse-lit/trust-no-code-audit/README.md

 - Never execute untrusted code; assume all code can be malicious until proven otherwise.
 - Run audits on a local snapshot with network access disabled.
 - Produce evidence-first, reproducible findings mapped to controls and regulations.
+- Post-flight verification ensures reports are always written successfully to disk.

 ## Features